 Passion can feel like a loaded word, so tied to the deepest parts of ourselves.

-In our current world, when hobbies so quickly turn into money-making opportunities and we feel pressure to monetize anything we’re good at, it can be difficult to untangle what feels useful or productive with what actually makes us happy.
-Living in capitalist societies doesn’t always leave room for passions, yet it also makes it more important than ever to prioritize joy, creativity and doing things that are just for us.
+In our current world, when hobbies quickly turn into money-making opportunities, and we feel pressure to monetize anything we’re good at, it can be difficult to untangle what feels useful or productive from what actually makes us happy.
+Living in capitalist societies doesn’t always leave room for passion, yet it also makes it more important than ever to prioritize joy, creativity, and doing things that are just for us.

 Instead of thinking of this spread as one that will help you identify “the one thing you are absolutely supposed” to be doing,” let this time with the cards be an opportunity to explore new possibilities, gently investigating your natural creativity and longings and desires.